Do I Have to Register My Car in Nevada? Top ↑

-Towable tools (air compressors, cement mixers, etc.) do not have to be registered unless they exceed 70 inches in width.
+Towable tools (air compressors, tow dollies, cement mixers, etc.) do not have to be registered unless they exceed 70 inches in width.

 Many commercial trailers registered through Motor Carrier are eligible for permanent registration.

 Low Speed Vehicles, Neighborhood Electric Vehicles and Golf Carts